cloudquiza/security-audit-part-2/README.md

 ## Step 2 - Analyze audit results

 <details>
-<summary>Review the controls assessment and compliance checklist you completed in part 1 of the secuirty audit</summary>
+<summary>Review the controls assessment and compliance checklist you completed in part 1 of the secuirty audit.
+Consider the following, before moving on to Step 3:</summary>
 <br>
-Consider the following, before moving on to Step 3:

 - What were the audit scope and goals?